Blast TV: As Blast TV

 In August 2023, TAP DMV and Converge ICT formally launched Blast TV, originally a FAST-oriented streaming service that offers linear channels and video on-demand content.

 On September 18, 2023, TAP DMV launched a new hub for Blast TV called Studio Universal, a linear channel and video-on-demand.

 On November 3, 2023, TAP DMV officially shut down the TAP Go service, with its entire content were merged into Blast TV.

 On January 20, 2024, TAP DMV announced that it will launch a new content hub for Paramount+ within the Blast TV service, after the latter signed a licensing agreement with Paramount Global Content Distribution, which was later launched on May 23, 2025.

 Blast TV began carrying some anime titles from regional licensing distributors: Muse Communication in September 2024 and Medialink (via Ani-One) in June 2025.

+On June 5, 2026, streaming content hub Paramount+ was discontinued, after a year since it's launch due to expiration of its contract with Paramount Global Content Distribution.

 Content and availability

 As of 2024, Blast TV offers in-house linear channels (Laff, Crime TV, Comic U, Game Show Central, Blast Cinema, Family Movies, Fear, Blast Action, Reality TV, Talk Shows, and Showcase Drama) in addition to its own cable channels that are also streamed on the said service, as well as third-party channels including from CJ ENM (tvN Asia and tvN Movies Pinoy) and Prage Management Corporation (Abante TV and Bilyonaryo News Channel).
-In addition, Blast TV also houses the Studio Universal hub, which features content library from NBCUniversal; Paramount+ hub, which features content library from Paramount Global; and Setanta Sports, which broadcasts live coverages of selected matches from the Premier League, La Liga and the NBA.
+In addition, Blast TV also houses the Studio Universal hub, which features content library from NBCUniversal; and Setanta Sports, which broadcasts live coverages of selected matches from the Premier League, La Liga and the NBA.

 The service is available free of charge for Converge FiberX subscribers (including Surf2Sawa and Bida Fiber plans) as well as for Globe At Home broadband subscribers (both Prepaid and Postpaid), but requires user membership.
 Subscription for non-telco partners is also available on a monthly payment basis.

 In May 2025, Blast TV becomes available for Dito Telecommunity mobile subscribers thru both paid subscription with Dito prepaid and free streaming via Dito mobile application.